Shanghai American School (Puxi Campus)

 At Shanghai American School, it's academics first.
 But not academics only.
 We believe a well-balanced, whole-person education is the best way to prepare our students for the future.
 To support this belief, we offer over 150 after school activities for students of all ages, from grade 1 through grade 12.

 Our athletics offerings range from competitive to recreational and club level.
 High school students participate in the Asia Pacific Activities Conference (APAC) and Shanghai International Schools Activities Conferences (SISAC).
-Just this past year, our athletes combined to win more than three times as many APAC championships last year than any other school.
+In fact, in 2018, Shanghai American School student athletes earned the school's 100th APAC Championship, and have gone on to win 5 more since!

 Our extensive arts programs include studio arts, drama, music, photography, and dance.
 Each campus features black box theaters and state-of-the-art performance centers with capacities of 650+.
 Our school calendar is packed with special events such as artists-in-residence, and photography trips to Iceland.
 And just last year, our film students dominated the student awards at the Shanghai Film Festival.